 How Dangerous Are Ticks?

-If you notice a tick on your skin, you should remove it immediately, ideally within the first 36 hours after being bitten.
-Better yet, wear long pants, high socks, and bug repellent when walking through areas where ticks live.
+• If you notice a tick on your skin, you should remove it immediately, ideally within the first 36 hours after being bitten.
+Wear long pants, high socks, and bug repellent when walking through areas where ticks live to keep ticks off you in the first place.

 Where Do Ticks Live?

-The CDC has found ticks living in all 48 contiguous U.S. states.
+The Centers for Disease Control and Prevention (CDC) has found ticks living in all 48 contiguous U.S. states.
 The good news for homeowners is that ticks prefer to live in overgrown foliage rather than well-maintained yards, so some simple preventative measures will greatly reduce the likelihood of an infestation.

 Generally, ticks prefer to feed on animals, so they live where the likelihood of latching onto an animal is greatest.
 This usually means the border zones between forests and more open areas.
 If your yard borders a wooded area, you should take active steps to prevent ticks from invading.
 Luckily, the steps for getting rid of ticks and preventing them from coming back are reasonably simple.